Zerobeings/nft-indexer/README.md

 # nft-indexer
 mixtapeIndexer.js is a utility script for fetching and processing token metadata from a given Ethereum contract.
 It uses the [mixtapejs](https://www.npmjs.com/package/mixtapejs?activeTab=readme) library to handle the metadata and the ethers.js library to interact with the Ethereum contract.

+The mixtape databases are designed to be used with nft-fetcher, a library for fetching NFT metadata from a database.
+You can find more information about nft-fetcher [here](https://www.npmjs.com/package/nft-fetcher).

+To make an index request go to [indexer.locatia.app](https://indexer.locatia.app/).

 ## Dependencies

 - `mixtapejs`: A library for handling metadata.